medicalinformatics/MainzellisteSEL/README.md

 > Lablans M, Borg A, Ückert F. A RESTful interface to pseudonymization services in modern web applications.
 BMC Medical Informatics and Decision Making 2015, 15:2. <http://www.biomedcentral.com/1472-6947/15/2>.

+Java developers should have a look at [Mainzelliste.Client](https://bitbucket.org/medinfo_mainz/mainzelliste.client), a library that handles the HTTP calls necessary for using Mainzelliste in a client application.

 ## Release notes